 Of course, over time email systems have evolved and changed beyond just sending a simple message to someone.
 But as wonderful as email is, our reliance on it has brought some inefficiencies to light.

-Obviously the common worker can’t do anything about what may be lacking in the email application itself.
-Nevertheless, if you’d like to make your emails more effective, there are ways you can.
+Obviously, the common worker can’t do anything about what may be lacking in the email application itself.
+Nevertheless, if you’d like to make your emails more effective in 2020, there are ways you can.

 Problem: Checking Email Too Frequently